-A hand missal is excellent for reflecting on the scriptures afterwards in the light of the homily, or for preparing us in advance for the Mass.
+But where a hand missal really does come into its own is at home.
+There we can use it for reflecting back on the Sunday Scriptures in the light of the homily we listened to.
+Or/and we can use it for priming ourselves for next Sunday's Scriptures.
 It can also be a very useful tool for praying the Sunday Scriptures at home and keeping ourselves in tune with the mind and mood of the Church, as she moves from season to season, from fast to feast.